 No arguments, here.
 Elsie Crimson is the twin of Fairy Tail’s Erza Scarlet.
 See?

 This is a new addition to the cast, and likely going to join the main group, Homura Kogetsu.
-All that is know about her right now is that she was trained by an unknown master who told about the Demon King.
+All that is know about her right now is that she was trained by an unknown master who told her about the Demon King and the Edens Zero.
 As a result, she want’s to fight him.
 But since Ziggy is dead, she now wishes to fight Shiki instead, and joins the group to rescue Rebecca on Guilst in exchange for a match with him.

 And Lastly, we have…